jessieAnhNguyen/jessieAnhNguyen/README.md

 - :sunglasses: Aside from this, I'm developing an OSS tool for **stacked Pull Requests** on GitHub with three other friends.
 The tool is [Stack-Attack](https://github.com/taneliang/stack-attack), which started from a small project that was the winner of the MLH Halfway hackathon.
 We decided to continue after the hackathon as a lot of people were interested in using the tool.
 Thus, my teammates and I have been working hard and expect to ship Stack-Attack soon :rocket:

-- :star: I’m looking for **Summer 2021 internship opportunities** in Software development and engineering :raising_hand:.
+- :star: I’m looking for **Software engineering internship opportunities** :raising_hand:.
 I’m interested in solving problems and building software that impact people around me :raised_hands:

-- :handshake: Connect with me on [Twitter](https://twitter.com/jessie_anh_ng) or [LinkedIn](https://www.linkedin.com/in/jessieanh/)
+- :handshake: You can read more at my personal website: https://www.jessieanhnguyen.com/.
+Feel free to connect with me on [Twitter](https://twitter.com/jessie_anh_ng) or [LinkedIn](https://www.linkedin.com/in/jessieanh/)